 Spinal muscular atrophy (SMA) is the most common form of motor neuron disease.
 It is the most common fatal genetic disease of infants, and the second most common (after cystic fibrosis) autosomal recessive genetic disorder.
 Nationwide Children’s Hospital is currently conducting promising new ground-breaking research to find a cure for Spinal Muscular Atrophy.
 In 2014, Jerry Mendell, MD began a Phase 1 Gene Transfer Clinical Trial for SMA Type 1.
-For more information including participation criteria for this clinical trial, click here.

 The Spinal Muscular Atrophy Clinic at Nationwide Children’s Hospital is the only center in the world that has carried out clinical trials in all three major forms of the disease.
 Several trials are ongoing and additional trials are in the planning stages.

 The NeuroNEXT SMA Biomarker Study

 The Spinal Muscular Atrophy Clinic, along with the Center for Gene Therapy in The Research Institute at Nationwide Children’s Hospital and the OSU Division of Neuromuscular Medicine, is actively involved in clinical trials for children and adults with SMA.
 Our Clinical Research Unit is the only center in the world that has carried out clinical trials in all three major forms of the disease.
 Several trials are ongoing and additional trials are in the planning stages.
 To that end, we participate in the Families of SMA-sponsored “Project Cure SMA” an international consortium of medical centers performing clinical trials in SMA.